viabtc/viabtc_exchange_server/README.md

 **Deploy**

-The matchengine and marketprice and alertcenter is a signal instance, the readhistory and accesshttp and accwssws can have multi instance work with loadbalnce.
+The matchengine and marketprice and alertcenter is a signal instance, the readhistory and accesshttp and accwssws can have multi instance work with loadbalance.

 Every instance better not install on same machine.

-Every process runing in deamon and start with a watchdog process, if it crash, it will autoly restart in 1s.
+Every process runing in deamon and start with a watchdog process, if crash, it will autoly restart in 1s.

-The best practice of deploy the model is in following directory structure:
+The best practice of deploy the instance is in following directory structure:

 ```
 matchengine